Chinook Salmon caught at Haida Gwaii.

 When you’re angling for salmon all day, the very best thing to dine on at night, if you can manage it, is of course salmon.
 And it would be best if the salmon you dined on were the same salmon you hooked during the day.

 No matter.
 I still ordered salmon at least twice during our four-day trip.
 Likely flown in from Vancouver.
 And it was excellent even if not caught in our boat.
-Besides, the dining room had three or four dishes on offer each night (steak, lamb, sablefish, etc.) and any choice you opted for would be excellent, thanks to Jason and his team.
+Besides, the dining room had three or four dishes on offer each night (steak, lamb, sablefish, etc.) and any choice you opted for would be excellent, thanks to Jason and team.
 Langara Lodge, way up in the Canadian wilderness, also has its own pastry chef, believe it or not, and this pastry chef, named Donesh, does some amazing things.
 Not your typical fishing outpost in the woods by any means.

 We were fishing mainly for chinook salmon, but also caught coho salmon and bottom fished a bit for halibut too.

-But generally the fishing was great, and I managed to pull off a coup of sorts during the second day, hooking and landing a 34.5 lb. chinook.
+But generally the fishing was great, and I managed to pull off a coup of sorts the second day, hooking and landing a 34.5 lb. chinook.
 My fish stood as the biggest caught by any of the 75 anglers there, a title that held for most of the trip.
 And I’d never fished salmon before.

 Second to last day, in the dining room, we sat next to a retired Austrian gentleman who’d fished the world, mainly as a fly fisherman.
 We didn’t exchange names that night, but learned he’d made a career as a congress organizer and had offices in Prague, Vienna and Shanghai.
 We talked politics and fishing, and finally he made a friendly bet with me that on the last day he’d displace me from my title to largest salmon in the lodge.
 It was statistically unlikely of course.